kubernetes/community/governance.md

 Kubernetes is a large project.
 It is necessarily a group effort.

 There are many ways to participate and contribute.
-We value all forms of constructive contributions, no matter how small, even if not explicitly described below.
+We value all forms of constructive contribution, no matter how small, even if not explicitly described below.

 It is intended that contributors have the opportunity to grow in responsibilities,